-Permission to carry out the professional title Of a health and nursing assistant or a health and nursing assistant with professional qualifications from abroad
+Permission to use the professional title Of health and nursing assistant or health and nursing assistant with professional qualification from abroad

-The profession of health and nursing assistant or health and nursing assistant is regulated by precise regulations in many federal states of Germany.
-This means that in order to work without restriction as a health and nursing assistant or a health and nursing assistant, you need a government permit.
-With this permission, you are allowed to hold the job title and work in the profession without restriction.
+The profession of health and nursing assistant or health and nursing assistant is regulated in many federal states of Germany by precise regulations.
+This means that in order for you to be able to work as a health and nursing assistant without restriction, you need a state permit.
+With this permission, you may use the job title and work in the profession without restriction.
 The legal regulations and requirements of the profession differ in the individual federal states.
-The profession is called different in the individual federal states: "Health and nursing assistant" or "health and nursing assistant" in Berlin, Brandenburg and Thuringia "State-recognised health and nursing assistant" or "state-recognised health and nursing assistant" in Baden-Württemberg "Health and nursing assistant of generalist orientation (PDO)" or "Health and nursing assistants of generalist orientation (PDO)" in Bremen "Nursing assistant" or "nursing assistant" in Hesse, Saarland and Saxony-Anhalt "Health and nursing assistant" or "health and nursing assistant" in North Rhine-Westphalia "Nursing assistant" or "nursing assistant" in Hesse "Care assistant" or "care assistant" in Schleswig-Holstein "State-certified nursing assistant" or "state-certified nursing assistant" in Lower Saxony "State-recognised health and care assistant" or "state-recognized health and care assistant" in Hamburg "State-certified nursing assistant" or "state-certified nursing assistant" in Bavaria "Sick and elderly nursing assistant" or "sick and elderly care assistant" in Mecklenburg-Vorpommern Even with a professional qualification from abroad, you can get permission to hold the professional title from the LAVG.
-To do so, you must have your foreign professional qualification recognised.
-It is important where you have done your training.
+The profession is called differently in the individual federal states: "Health and Nursing Assistant" in Berlin, Brandenburg and Thuringia "state-approved health and nursing assistant" or "state-approved health and nursing assistant" in Baden-Württemberg "Health and nursing assistant generalist orientation (G.A.)" or "Health and nursing assistant generalist orientation (G.A.)" in Bremen "Nursing assistant" in Hesse, Saarland and Saxony-Anhalt "Health and Nursing Assistant" or "Health and Nursing Assistant" in North Rhine-Westphalia "Nursing Assistant" or "Nursing Assistant" in Hesse "Nursing assistant" or "nursing assistant" in Schleswig-Holstein "state-certified nursing assistant" or "state-certified nursing assistant" in Lower Saxony "State-approved health and nursing assistant" or "state-approved health and nursing assistant" in Hamburg "state-certified nursing assistant" or "state-certified nursing assistant" in Bavaria "Kranken- und Altenpflegehelferin" or "Kranken- und Altenpflegehelfer" in Mecklenburg-Vorpommern Even with a professional qualification from abroad, you can get permission to use the job title from the LAVG.
+To do this, you must have your foreign professional qualification recognised.
+It is important where you did your education.
 The procedure for professional qualifications from the European Union (EU), the European Economic Area (EEA) and Switzerland may be different from the procedure for professional qualifications from third countries.
-Third countries are all non-EU, EEA or Switzerland countries.
+Third countries are all states that do not belong to the EU, the EEA or Switzerland.
 You can also apply from abroad.

-Proof of identity (e.g. your passport or identity card) If your name is changed: Marriage certificate Curriculum vitae in table form and in German (list of your training courses and your professional practice) Proof of your professional qualification (certificate, detailed study and hour overview of theory and practice, Diploma Supplement) A certificate that you are allowed to work in health and nursing care in your country of education Proof of your professional practice in health and nursing care (e.g. certificates from employers) Proof of your other qualifications (e.g. continuing vocational training, courses, seminars) Registration certificate or proof that you want to work in the state where you apply For professional qualifications from EU/EEA/Switzerland: A certificate from the competent authority in your training country on the equivalence of your professional qualification under Directive 2005/36/EC ("Certificate of Conformity") A written declaration as to whether and to which body you have already applied for equivalence.
-If available, the communication received Proof of your Knowledge of German Proof of your personal suitability: Official certificate of leadership of a German authority.
-Another name for the official certificate of leadership is "Certificate of Leadership Type O".
-In Germany, you will receive a certificate of leadership from your registration office or citizen's office.
-The official certificate of leadership should normally be a maximum of 3 months old at the time of presentation.
-It is also possible to certify from an authority in your home country: for example, an excerpt of criminal records, a Certificate of Good Standing A signed statement that no criminal proceedings are under way against you and will not be investigated against you Proof of fitness for health: A medical certificate or certificate of your health.
-The proof may not exceed 3 months when you submit the application.
-The LAVG will inform you which documents you need to submit in the original or as a copy.
+Proof of identity (for example, your passport or identity card) If you change your name: marriage certificate Curriculum vitae in tabular form and in German (list of your training courses and professional experience) Proof of your professional qualification (certificate, detailed overview of subjects and hours on theory and practice, Diploma Supplement) A certificate that you are allowed to work in health and nursing assistance in your training country Proof of your professional experience in health and nursing assistance (e.g. certificates from employers) Proof of your other qualifications (e.g. continuing vocational training, courses, seminars) Registration certificate or proof that you want to work in the state where you are applying For professional qualifications from EU/EEA/Switzerland: A certificate from the competent authority in your training state on the equivalence of your professional qualification according to Directive 2005/36/EC ("Certificate of Conformity") A written declaration as to whether and to which body you have already submitted an application for a declaration of equivalence.
+If available, also the received notification Proof of your German language skills Proof of your personal suitability: Official certificate of good conduct of a German authority.
+Another name for the official certificate of good conduct is "Certificate of Good Conduct Document Type O".
+In Germany, you can obtain the certificate of good conduct from your residents' registration office or citizens' office.
+As a rule, the official certificate of good conduct should be a maximum of 3 months old when it is submitted.
+It is also possible to obtain a certificate from an authority in your home country: for example, a criminal record extract, a Certificate of Good Standing A signed declaration that no legal proceedings are ongoing against you and that you will not be investigated Proof of fitness for health: A medical certificate or a medical certificate of your health.
+The proof may not be more than 3 months old when you submit the application.
+The LAVG will inform you which documents you must submit in the original or as a copy.
 You must submit your documents in German.
 This often means that your documents need to be translated.
-The translations must be made by translators who are publicly appointed or authorised.
+Translations must be carried out by translators who have been publicly appointed or authorised.
 Please ask the LASV if you need to submit further documents.

-Form: Application for the right to hold the professional title Online procedure possible: no Written form required: yes Personal appearance necessary: no
+Form: Application for the use of the professional title Online procedure possible: no Written form required: yes Personal appearance required: no

-You have a professional qualification as a health and nursing assistant or a health and nursing assistant from abroad.
-They are healthy (health suitability).
+You have a professional qualification as a health and nursing assistant or health and nursing assistant from abroad.
+You are healthy (health suitability).
 They are personally suitable for the profession (personal suitability).
-In other words, they are reliable and have no criminal record.
+This means that you are reliable and have no criminal record.
 You have sufficient knowledge of German.
-You usually have to prove the level B2 according to the Common European Framework of Reference for Languages.
+You will normally need to prove language level B2 according to the Common European Framework of Reference for Languages.

-Freedom to provide services As a national of the EU, eEA or Switzerland with professional qualifications from these countries, you do not need a state permit if you only want to work temporarily and occasionally as a service provider in Germany.
-However, special requirements apply: you must report your work to the LAVG before the first job.
-The LAVG informs you exactly about the procedure.
-Equivalence decision In the permit procedure, the LAVG compares your professional qualification from abroad with the German professional qualification (equivalence test / equivalence assessment).
-For the result of the examination, you may be able to obtain a separate notice (equivalence notice).
+Freedom to provide services As a citizen of the EU, the EEA or Switzerland with professional qualifications from these countries, you do not need a state permit if you only want to work temporarily and occasionally as a service provider in Germany.
+However, special requirements apply: You must report your work to the LAVG before the 1st activity.
+The LAVG will inform you exactly about the procedure.
+Equivalence notice In the approval procedure, the LAVG compares your professional qualification from abroad with the German professional qualification (equivalence test / equivalence determination).
+For the result of the examination, you may be able to receive a separate notification (equivalence notice).

-Law on the Determination of Equivalence of Professional Qualifications Acquired Abroad in Brandenburg (BbgBQFG) The legal basis varies in each federal state.
-The relevant technical regulations apply (e.g. vocational school regulations, training and examination regulations for health and nursing care assistance, nursing assistance law).
-The provisions of the Professional Qualification Assessment Act (BQFG) or "Recognition Laws" of the Federal States also apply frequently.
+Act on the Determination of Equivalence of Professional Qualifications Acquired Abroad in Brandenburg (BbgBQFG) The legal basis is different in each federal state.
+The corresponding specialist laws apply (e.g. Vocational School Regulations, Training and Examination Regulations for Health and Nursing Assistance, Nursing Assistance Act).
+Often, the regulations of the Professional Qualification Assessment Acts (BQFG) or "Recognition Laws" of the federal states also apply.
 All recognition laws can be found here: Recognition laws of the federal states

-Contact LAVG for permission There are numerous counselling services.
-These can be found on recognition in Germany .
-Information on the recognition of foreign professional qualifications on "Recognition in Germany" Information on the recognition of foreign professional qualifications on the BQ portal Financial assistance in the recognition process Information on the Single Contact Single contact persons in Germany Publicly appointed translators in Germany
+Contact LAVG for granting of permits There are numerous advisory services.
+These can be found on Recognition in Germany .
+Information on the recognition of foreign professional qualifications on "Recognition in Germany" Information on the recognition of foreign professional qualifications on the BQ portal Financial assistance in the recognition procedure About the Point of Single Contact Point of Single Contact in Germany Publicly appointed translators in Germany